Welcome to Large Audience Display Systems™

 • Pre-recorded video content (analog or digital video)

-• HDTV, NTSC, PAL, DVD, DV, miniDV, S-Video, MPEG, streaming video and audio
+• HDTV, NTSC, PAL, DVD, DV, miniDV, S-Video, MPEG, video and audio

 • Content displayable responsive to control signals initiated locally or remotely